CottonKiwii/42_CommonCore/README.md

 Good luck on your projects! 💖

 ## Current Projects
-### 🧡 CPP Module 04 🧡
+### 💛 CPP Module 05 💛
-This module is designed to help you understand subtype polymorphism, abstract classes, and interfaces in C++.
+This module is designed to help you understand try/catch and exceptions in C++.
 ## Finished Projects
 ### 0️⃣ Milestone 0
 - [Libft](https://github.com/CottonKiwii/libft)